JAlazer/GenerateCode/track1/DocumentationTrack1.md

 Creating these objects offer an additional benefit of ensuring that the logic dealing with these objects is not messy with server-side routing logic.

 Finally, once the data POSTed has been validated, it must be stored some way, for now, I aim to storing each set of invasions *in-memory* in a *queue*.

+> *Actually* I just realized through the API specs, that the **AlienInvasion** is an array which will contain the data of all the aliens, as each index is identified by a unique challenge id.
+So no fancy data structure needed just yet.
+However, if one were to worry about time, I would use a hashmap to store the **AlienInvasion** where the key would be the *challengeID* and the value would be the rest of the important information!

 ### GET /api/aliens